-Mimi Moto is an affordable, durable and user-friendly forced air gasifier stove with two burning chambers, an inbuilt fan and battery within a solar panel.
+Mimi Moto is a forced-air gasifier stove with two burning chambers, an inbuilt fan and battery within a solar panel.

 Designed in Holland, the Mimi Moto is a forced-air gasifier cookstove designed to operate using locally produced biomass pellets as fuel.
 Two removable burning chambers are used; the larger for high powered flame and a smaller biomass chamber for low power simmering.
 The built-in fan is powered by an external rechargeable battery pack.
 A solar panel is included to charge the battery pack for off-grid applications.
 Promotional and instructional videos about the stove available.